 Remedies for disclosure.

 So you put into effect a plan to protect your trade secrets, take all the above precations and still, there is a leak of information, what next?
-Remedies available for the misappropriation of a trade secret draw from Washington State’s adoption of the Uniform Trade Secrets Act (“UTSA”).
+Remedies available for the misappropriation of a trade secret draw from Washington State’s adoption of the Uniform Trade Secrets Act (“UTSA“).
 The UTSA provides a direct cause of action for misappropriation against anyone who unlawfully obtains and uses its trade secret to gain an unfair competitive or commercial advantage in the marketplace.
-Improper means of acquisition by a competitor include theft, bribery, misrepresentation, breach or inducement of a breach of a duty to maintain secrecy, or espionage through electronic or other means.
+Improper means of acquisition by a competitor include theft, bribery, misrepresentation, breach or inducement of a breach of a duty to maintain secrecy, or espionage through electronic or other means..
+For further context, eDiscovery (electronic discovery) refers to the legal process of discovering electronic data that is potentially relevant to litigation.
 An individual or business that acquires a trade secret through improper means may be enjoined from using the information attained and will be liable to the originator for damages that result from actual loss caused by the misappropriation.

 Trade secret limitations and patent protection alternatives.